 1. Oatmeal – whichever is your favourite: overnight oats, instant oatmeal packs, or cook up a pot over the fire.
 Top it off with fresh fruit, yum!

 2. Yogurt – chop up some fresh fruit, add yogurt and sprinkle granola or chia seeds on top (canned fruit works well too)

-3. French Toast – Crack a few eggs, a healthy pour of milk, many many shakes of cinnamon, dunk in the bread and grill until ready.
+3. French Toast – Crack a few eggs, a generous pour of milk, many many shakes of cinnamon, dunk in the bread and grill until crisp.
 Don’t forget the Maple Syrup!

 4. English Muffins – Throw them into the cast iron skillet if you want them toasty and ready for cream cheese, or bring along some peanut butter and jam!